 How do we support the development of physical literacy over the life course?
-One place to begin is within local communities by ensuring that the environment is suitable for supporting every individual's physical literacy journey.
+One place to begin is within local communities, where we can ensure that the environment is suitable for supporting every individual's physical literacy journey.

 Figure 18: Physical Literacy-Enriched Communities